yshuman1/applesauce/README.md

 1. Public or Private Posts
 2. Users can post pictures and/or text
 3. Posts can be tagged (ex: "paris" or "family")
-4. Posts and user profiles can be shared on FB or twitter.
+4. Posts and user profiles can be shared on FB, twitter or shareable link.
 5. Public posts can be searched by anyone
 6. Private posts can be searched by owner of post.
+7. Will have a random Time-machine feature which will display a random post from the past written by the user.